lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 wait for the server to process its request.
 This can effectively distinguish between fatal failures and long running queries.

+For example, if an RPC hangs, there are two possible causes:

+1. The query is very expensive and it will take a while.
+2. The server is dead

+For the first case, we only need to wait longer.
+On the other hand, as for the second case, we do not want to wait at all.
+We should cancel the RPC as soon as possible.
+RPC timeouts & deadlines helps to distinguish between the two causes.

-We can estimate the maximum response time for a particular type of query with a certain payload size.
-Then we can derive the timeout (max time the client is willing to wait for the server) from it.
-Thus, when a RPC failed because the timeout is exceeded (or deadline is expired), we are confident (98% sure) to say that the server is faulty (overloaded or dead) and we may want to retry on a different server node.
+We can estimate the maximum response time for a particular request with a certain payload size.
+Then we can derive the timeout from it.
+Thus, when an RPC fails because the timeout is exceeded (or deadline expired), we can be pretty confident to say that the server node is faulty (outcome #2) and we want to cancel the RPC and retry on a different node.

 # Application-Level Keepalive